pharaox/carnalitas_x/README.md

 ### Slavery Events

-For the moment, there is just one additional slavery event introduced by this mod.
+#### Buy Foreign Slaves

-* *Buy Foreign Slaves*: Slave traders bring two slaves for sale and you can buy one of them.
+Slave traders bring two slaves for sale and you can buy one of them.
 The slaves are of faith and culture that is different from yours, and never of faith that falls under the *Slavery Crime* doctrine.
 One of the slaves has skills / traits that make him or her a better fit for a particular occupation, for the other one they are generated completely at random.

 Besides adding flavor, the above event serves the purpose of spawning more slaves that would normally exist if the only way to create them was to enslave prisoners.
-It will fire approximately every 5 years for every ruler of rank count and above.
+It fires approximately every 5 years for every ruler of rank count and above.
 The AI will mostly not buy, unless it considers one of the slaves really useful according to the factors described in [AI Willingness to Buy or Sell](#ai-willingness-to-buy-or-sell).

+#### AI Rulers Having Sex with Their Slaves

+AI rulers may have sex with one of their slaves (or former slaves that are also *Slave Concubines*) once a year if they are attracted to them, via a hidden event.
+The chance of pregnancy is for the moment hardcoded at 10%.

+This event will fire also for the human player if the *Make Love* interaction is disabled.
+If the *Make Love* interaction is enabled, the event will not fire, since the player is then expected to make love to their slaves and *Slave Concubines*.
+The chance of pregnancy for the *Make Love* interaction is hardcoded at 30%, as in the original Carnalitas.

 ### Slave Memories